totalspectrum/flexprop/README.md

 ### Linux

 Here are complete steps for building from scratch on a generic Ubuntu based platform.
 Note that the first few steps (setting up a directory for the source code) may be tweaked to suit your wishes.
+Also note that the steps involving `texlive-latex-recommended` and `pandoc` are only required for formatting the documentation; if you only want the binaries you may skip these.
 ```
 cd $HOME
 mkdir -p src